NxPKG/khulnasoft-docs/content/r2/api/s3/extensions.md

 ## Auto-creating buckets on upload

 If you are creating buckets on demand, you might initiate an upload with the assumption that a target bucket exists.
 In this situation, if you received a `NoSuchBucket` error, you would probably issue a `CreateBucket` operation.
 However, following this approach can cause issues: if the body has already been partially consumed, the upload will need to be aborted.
 A common solution to this issue, followed by other object storage providers, is to use the [HTTP `100`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/100) response to detect whether the body should be sent, or if the bucket must be created before retrying the upload.
-However, Cloudflare does not support the HTTP `100` response.
+However, Khulnasoft does not support the HTTP `100` response.
 Even if the HTTP `100` response was supported, you would still have additional latency due to the round trips involved.

 To support sending an upload with a streaming body to a bucket that may not exist yet, upload operations such as `PutObject` or `CreateMultipartUpload` allow you to specify a header that will ensure the `NoSuchBucket` error is not returned.
 If the bucket does not exist at the time of upload, it is implicitly instantiated with the following `CreateBucket` request: